-PALSS supports a variety of programs to meet the needs of persons living with HIV and communities affected by HIV.
+PALSS supports a variety of programs to meet the various needs of individuals.

 Community Based Counseling and Testing provides Counseling, Testing, and Referral Services (CTRS) for HIV and other Sexually Transmitted Illnesses, Hepatitis B and C, COVID19.
 KNOW NOW provides outreach, rapid HIV testing and counseling, TB and Hepatitis referral and information at no cost to consumers.
 The focus of KNOW NOW is to encourage targeted populations to engage in routine HIV testing in order to know their status.
 Internet Outreach seeks to reach young gay males to provide them with accurate information about HIV prevention, resources and services as well as encouragement for HIV testing.
 Internet outreach makes use of chat rooms and social media. (i.e. Facebook and Twitter).
-PALSS Mobile Unit provides testing and other health related services to communities with less access to services.
-PrEP Education and Navigation is available onsite and through TelePrEP.
+HIV Navigation is available onsite and PrEP Education is available through both TelePrEP and onsite.

 Transportation services include weekly transportation to the Harvest Hope Food Bank and other destinations by pre-approved arrangement.
+PALSS Mobile Unit provides testing and other health related services to communities with less access to services.
 Bus tickets are also available for eligible clients.